32 Malasana Street

 32 Malasana Street (Malasaña 32) is a 2020 Spanish supernatural horror film directed by Albert Pintó.
 The cast features Begoña Vargas, Bea Segura, Iván Marcos, Sergio Castellanos and Javier Botet, among others.

 Plot

 The fiction is set in 1976.
 A family from the countryside (the Olmedo family formed by Manolo, Candela, their three children and the grandfather Fermín) moves to the neighborhood of Malasaña in Madrid.
-Upon their arrival to their new home, they find out that the will have to endure living with a "strange presence".
+Upon their arrival to their new home, they find out that they will have to endure living with a "strange presence".

 Cast

 Production

 The screenplay was penned by Ramón Campos, Gema R. Neira, Salvador S. Molina, and David Orea.
 The film was produced by Mr. Fields and Friends, Atresmedia Cine, Warner Bros.
 Entertainment España, Bambú Producciones, Malasaña Movie AIE and 4 CATS Pictures.

 A prime shooting location was a building in Calle de San Bernardino 3, Madrid (32 Malasaña Street does not exist, Calle de Malasaña actually ends at 30), which has also hosted part of the filmings of Witching & Bitching, May God Save Us and Don't Blame the Karma for Being an Idiot, among others.

 Shooting had already wrapped in September 2019.